-CalJOBS is California’s online resource to help job seekers and employers navigate the state’s workforce services by providing comprehensive employment and labor market information for the State of California:
+CalJOBS is California’s online resource to help job seekers and employers navigate the state’s workforce services.
+CalJOBS provides comprehensive employment and labor market information.

 Job seekers can:

-- Create and upload multiple versions of their résumé tailored to specific jobs or career paths.
+- Create and upload multiple versions of their résumé for specific jobs or career paths.

 - Customize job searches.

-- Receive notifications of new job openings via text messages and/or email.
+- Receive notifications of new job openings through text messages and/or email.

-- Search and apply for jobs from an Android or Apple mobile device via the CalJOBS mobile app.
+- Search and apply for jobs from an Android or Apple mobile device using CalJOBS mobile app.

 - Keep their employee search organized.

-- Expand their search to find good candidates for their companies.
+- Expand their search to find good candidates.

-- Contact potential job candidates or receive applications directly through the system.
+- Contact potential job candidates or receive applications through the system.

 There are no fees to use this service, and it is available to employers and job seekers 7 days a week, 24 hours a day.

-- Toolbox for Job Seekers: This provides job seekers with more information about EDD services.
+- Toolbox for Job Seekers: Provides job seekers with information about EDD services.

-- EDD Employer Information page: Find EDD services tailored to businesses in search of qualified workers.
+- Employer Information: EDD services for businesses looking for qualified workers.

-- Youth Leadership Forum: This is designed to build leadership skills and promote career preparation for high school juniors and seniors with disabilities.
+- Youth Leadership Forum: Designed to build leadership skills and promote career preparation for high school juniors and seniors with disabilities.

-- Disability Insurance: If you are unable to work due to a non-work related illness, injury, or pregnancy, you may be eligible for short-term Disability Insurance (DI) benefits.
-Visit the Options to File for DI Benefits and Options to File for Paid Family Leave (PFL) Benefits for more information.
+- Disability Insurance: People unable to work due to a non-work related illness, injury, or pregnancy may be eligible for short-term Disability Insurance benefits.
+Visit Options to File for Disability Insurance (DI) Benefits and Options to File for Paid Family Leave (PFL) Benefits for more information.

-- Deaf and Hard of Hearing (DHH) Program: The DHH Workforce Services Sites and the AJCC provide interpretive, job placement, and follow-up services to help you find a job.
-For more information, contact EDD by using the TTY toll free numbers, which will put you in direct contact with a representative for the following programs:
+- Deaf and Hard of Hearing (DHH) Program: The DHH Workforce Services locations and the AJCC provide interpretive, job placement, and follow-up services for people looking for a job.
+For more information, contact the EDD by using the following TTY toll-free numbers:

 - Disability Insurance: 1-800-563-2441